PyLink/PyLink/docs/technical/pmodule-spec.md

 ## Starting Steps

-**Before you proceed, we highly recommend protocol module coders to get in touch with us** via our IRC channel (`#PyLink @ irc.overdrivenetworks.com`).
+**Before you proceed, we highly recommend protocol module coders to get in touch with us** (e.g. via IRC at `#PyLink @ irc.overdrivenetworks.com`).
 Letting us know what you are working on can help coordinate coding efforts and better prepare for potential API breaks.

+Note: The following notes in this section assume that you are working on some IRCd's server protocol, such that PyLink can spawn subservers and its own pseudoclients.
+If this is not the case, *virtual* clients and servers have to be spawned instead to emulate the correct state - the `clientbot` protocol module is a functional (though not very elegant) example of this.

 When writing new protocol modules, it is recommended to subclass from one of the following classes:

-(Note: these notes assume that PyLink is connecting as a server and is able to spawn subservers and users.
-If this is not the case, *virtual* clients and servers have to be spawned instead to emulate the correct state.
-The `clientbot` protocol module is a decent example of this, but be warned adding stubs to replace regular functionality does become ugly...)

 ### `classes.IRCNetwork`

 `IRCNetwork` is the base IRC class which includes the state checking utilities from `PyLinkNetworkCore`, the generic IRC utilities from `PyLinkNetworkCoreWithUtils`, along with abstraction for establishing IRC connections and pinging the uplink at a set interval.

-To use `classes.IRCNetwork`, the following functions must be defined.
+To use `classes.IRCNetwork`, the following functions must be defined:

 - `handle_events(self, data)`: given a line of text containing an IRC command, parse it and return a hook payload as specified in the [PyLink hooks reference](hooks-reference.md).
     - In all of the official PyLink modules so far, handling for specific commands is delegated into submethods via [`getattr()`](https://github.com/GLolol/PyLink/blob/3922d44173593e4bcceae1218bbc6f267caa9fc1/protocols/ircs2s_common.py#L409-L412), and unknown commands are ignored.